 Selecting Your Scuba Diving Wet Suit

 Your scuba suit and clothing accessories will depend on where you’re diving and what you’re doing when you dive.
-For example, spearfishing is usually done in warmer, shallower waters, so a warm-water wet suit or short may be best.
+For example, spearfishing is usually done in warmer, shallower waters, so a warm-water wet suit or shorty may be best.

 Wet suit shorties are intended for warmer water because they don’t provide as much protection from cold water or sea critters, like a full-body wetsuit does.
 The shorts are perfect for quick summer dives when the water is about 75-85 degrees or more.
 Unrestricted movement is their biggest advantage, which also makes them great for snorkeling.